jakob-fuchs/concrete5-Development-Settings/README.md

 Current Package version: **1.2.0**

-Compatible concrete5 version: **5.7.5.7** (update $appVersionRequired variable if you need to install on earlier versions)
+Compatible concrete5 version: **5.7.5.7** (update $appVersionRequired variable in the package controller if you need to install on earlier versions)

 License: **MIT**